 The Sedition Act of 1798

-In the late 1700s, the United States faced one of its first major challenges to the First Amendment and freedom of speech in the form of the Sedition Act of 1798.
+In the late 1700s, the United States faced one of its first major challenges to the First Amendment.
+At the same time, it faced one of the larger challenges to freedom of speech in the form of the Sedition Act of 1798.

-In 1798, risks of war with France were high.
-Anxious that foreign persons within the United States would become disloyal to the U.S. in the event of such a war and worried that criticism by Democrats and Republicans of Federalist policies would compromise the Federalist Party, members of that party pushed for the passage of this Act.
-It was enacted on July 14, 1798.
+In 1798, the risks of war with France were high.
+Anxious that foreign persons within the United States would become disloyal to the U.S., members of the Federalist Party pushed for the passage of this Act.
+Concerns that Democrats and Republicans would continue criticizing Federalist policies caused fear.
+There was worry that such criticism would compromise the Federalist Party.
+So, amid these anxieties, the Sedition Act was enacted on July 14, 1798.

-Under the following presidential administration, that of Thomas Jefferson, the Act expired on March 3, 1801.
+Under the next presidential administration, that of Thomas Jefferson, the Act expired on March 3, 1801.

 As an extension of the Espionage Act of 1917, the Sedition Act of 1918 was enacted on May 16, 1918.